osuosl/pymesync/docs/source/usage.rst

 `OSU Open Source Lab`_'s `TimeSync API`_.
 An implementation of the TimeSync API, built in Node.js, can be found at `github.com/osuosl/timesync-node`_.

+Pymesync is supported for Python versions 2.7 and 3.3+

 This module allows users to

 * Authenticate a pymesync object with a TimeSync implementation